awsdocs/amazon-workspaces-administration-guide/doc_source/smart-cards.md

 ## Requirements<a name="smart-cards-requirements"></a>
 + An Active Directory Connector \(AD Connector\) directory is required\.
 For more information about how to configure your AD Connector and your on\-premises directory, see [Directory Configuration](#smart-cards-directory-config)\.
-+ To use a smart card with a Windows or Linux WorkSpace, the user must use the Amazon WorkSpaces Windows client version 3\.1\.1 or later\.
-For more information about using smart cards with the Windows client, see [ Smart Card Support](https://docs.aws.amazon.com/workspaces/latest/userguide/smart_card_support.html) in the *Amazon WorkSpaces User Guide*\.
++ To use a smart card with a Windows or Linux WorkSpace, the user must use the Amazon WorkSpaces Windows client version 3\.1\.1 or later or the WorkSpaces macOS client version 3\.1\.5 or later\.
+For more information about using smart cards with the Windows and macOS clients, see [ Smart Card Support](https://docs.aws.amazon.com/workspaces/latest/userguide/smart_card_support.html) in the *Amazon WorkSpaces User Guide*\.
 + The root CA and smart card certificates must meet certain requirements\.
 For more information, see [ Enabling Smart Card Authentication for Amazon WorkSpaces](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_clientauth.html) in the *AWS Directory Service Administration Guide* and [ Certificate Requirements](https://docs.microsoft.com/en-us/windows/security/identity-protection/smart-cards/smart-card-certificate-requirements-and-enumeration#certificate-requirements) in the Microsoft documentation\.

   In addition to those requirements, user certificates employed for smart card authentication to Amazon WorkSpaces must include the following attributes: